mhalber/SimpleCalc/README.md

 ## SimpleCalc

 Small command line utility for evaluating simple mathematical expressions.
-Written as a simple recursive descent parser.
+Implements a recursive descent parser converting input, infix expression to a postfix expression, which is then evaluated.

 ## Usage
 Simply invoke the binary followed by some expression you wish to evaluate